-22. Ethical issues arise as an everyday part of participatory photography projects, especially when the resulting images are used publicly.

-- a.
-Choice: The researcher should always provide participants with clear choices about the content of their work including the right to withdraw from part or all of project activities. - b.
-Creativity: Creativity is the essence of participatory photography projects.
-The creative space needs to be protected and respected for projects to flourish. - c.
-Partnership: The researcher understands their participants needs; can provide ongoing support to participants throughout the project; and that is committed to the participatory process. - d.
-Cultural Sensitivity: Ensure that all projects are culturally sensitive and appropriate (trained photographer to use locally relevant images; use culturally sensitive codes of behaviour and language in workshops; and be sensitive to local customs around image content and image taking). - e.
-Ownership: Many projects culminate in a public or targeted exhibition of participants' work.
+22. The Proportionate Review Process (PRS) may be used where the proposed research raises only minimal ethical risk.
+This research must focus on minimally sensitive topics; entail minimal intrusion or disruption to others; and involve participants who would not be considered vulnerable in the context of research.
+Participatory photography projects - 23.
+Ethical issues arise as an everyday part of participatory photography projects, especially whenthe resulting images are used publicly. - a) Choice: The researcher should always provide participants with clear choices about the content of their work including the right to withdraw from part or all of project activities, always.
+Ethical Framework for conducting research with humans and animals. - b) Creativity: Creativity is the essence of participatory photography projects.
+The creative spaceneeds to be protected and respected for projects to flourish. - c) Partnership: The researcher understands their participants needs; can provide ongoing support to participants throughout the project; and that is committed to the participatory process.

+d) Cultural Sensitivity: Ensure that all projects are culturally sensitive and appropriate (trainedphotographer; use locally relevant images; use culturally sensitive codes of behaviour and language in workshops; and be sensitive to local customs around image content and image taking).

+e) Ownership: Many projects culminate in a public or targeted exhibition of participants' work.
 This is an exciting time in a project, when participants feel a sense of pride and validation.
-But it can also bring tensions and pressures.
+Butit can also bring tensions and pressures.
 There are natural anxieties about public exposure; detailed decision around editing and image use; protection considerations and wider issues about communication and public messages.
 It is important that participants remain informed, engaged in the decision-making process, and retain a sense of ownership over their work.

-Consent to Research

-23. Prior to conducting research (except research involving only anonymous surveys, naturalistic observations, or similar research), researchers should, whenever possible, enter into an agreement with participants that clarifies the nature of the research and the responsibilities of each party.
+Consent to Research 24.
+Prior to conducting research (except research involving only anonymous surveys, naturalistic observations, or similar research), researchers should, whenever possible, enter into an agreement with participants that clarifies the nature of the research and the responsibilities of each party.

-24. Researchers should use language that is understandable to research participants in obtaining their appropriate informed consent.
+25. Researchers should use language that is understandable to research participants in obtaining their appropriate informed consent.
 Such informed consent shall be appropriately documented prior to any research being conducted, in accordance with the standards of any professional body.

-25. Using language that is reasonably understandable to participants, researchers should inform them of the nature of the research; they should inform participants that they are free to participate or to decline to participate or to withdraw from the research; they should explain the foreseeable consequences of declining or withdrawing; they should inform participants of significant factors that may be expected to influence their willingness to participate.

-26. When researchers conduct research with individuals such as students or employees, researchers should take special care to protect the prospective participants from adverse consequences of declining or withdrawing from participation.
+26. Using language that is reasonably understandable to participants, researchers should inform them of the nature of the research; they should inform participants that they are free to participate or to decline to participate or to withdraw from the research; they should explain the foreseeable consequences of declining or withdrawing; they should inform participants of significant factors that may be expected to influence their willingness to participate.
+27. When researchers conduct research with individuals such as students or employees, researchers should take special care to protect the prospective participants from adverse consequences of declining or withdrawing from participation.

-27. Where research is being conducted with children or other individuals who are unable to give consent, or who are unable to understand the nature of the research process for other reasons, special care should be taken to safeguard their interests.
+28. Where research is being conducted with children or other individuals who are unable to give consent, or who are unable to understand the nature of the research process for other reasons, special care should be taken to safeguard their interests.

-28. Special safeguards need to be in place for research with vulnerable populations.
-Every effort should be made to secure freely given informed consent that participants have actively provided, ensuring they have the time and opportunity to access support in their decision-making.
+29. Special safeguards need to be in place for research with vulnerable populations.
+Every effort should be made to secure freely given informed consent that participants have actively provided, ensuring they have the time and opportunity to access support in their decisionmaking.
 Where children, or other individuals, who are unable to understand the nature of the research process, may be the participants of research lack of participation in the research procedures should be taken as a withdrawal of consent at that point.